scverse/anndata/docs/zarr-v3.md

 ## Local data

 Local data generally poses a different set of challenges.
 First, write speeds can be somewhat slow and second, the creation of many small files on a file system can slow down a filesystem.
 For the "many small files" problem, `zarr` has introduced [sharding] in the v3 file format.
-Sharding requires knowledge of the array element you are writing, though, and therefore you will need to use {func}`anndata.experimental.write_dispatched` to use sharding:
+Sharding requires knowledge of the array element you are writing, though, and therefore you will need to use {func}`anndata.experimental.write_dispatched` to use sharding.
+Here is a short example, although you should tune the sizes to your own use-case and also use the compression that makes the most sense for you:

 ```python
 import anndata as ad